The Anuruddha Project

 What will the work involve on a day-to-day basis?
 How many hours a week will I be working/studying?

 This will change a lot.
-Setting up a retreat, you might work 6-8 hours a day, while on retreat, it might only be 1 hour.
+Setting up a retreat, you might work 6-8 hours a day; while on retreat, it might only be one hour.
 Study is similar - it will ebb and flow with the needs of the program.
-You will have a week-long study retreat, and there will be teaching during the programe, with lots of Dharma discussions.
+You will have a week-long study retreat, and there will be teaching during the programme, with lots of Dharma discussions.

 An average day might look like this during the set-up of a retreat: